Table of contents

 Fulfilled Kikoko customers can rest easy.
-Even if all is not right in the world, at least their cannabis products are not in the business making it worse.
+Even if all is not right globally, their cannabis products are not in the business, making it worse.

-Based in Denver, Colorado, L’Eagle’s banner claim to fame is “providing award winning clean organic sustainable cannabis since 2010.”
-The first business to be awarded the Denver Department of Health and Environment’s Certified Green Business designation, L’Eagle may not be the world’s only indoor grown cannabis cultivator with a Clean Green certification, but you may have a hard time finding another one.
+Based in Denver, Colorado, L’Eagle’s banner claim to fame is “providing award-winning clean organic, sustainable cannabis since 2010.”
+The first business to be awarded the Denver Department of Health and Environment’s Certified Green Business designation, L’Eagle may not be the world’s only indoor-grown cannabis cultivator with a Clean Green certification.
+Still, you may have a hard time finding another one.

 L’Eagle’s Clean Green classification didn’t come about by accident.
 The founders enlisted degreed horticulturalists who had made careers specializing in certified organic and sustainable agriculture, utilizing natural pest and disease prevention instead of toxic chemicals.

-Edibles and concentrates are both part of the L’Eagle product line.
+Edibles and concentrates are both parts of the L’Eagle product line.

 5. Catalyst Cannabis Company

-Of the two noncontiguous United States, Alaska is the least likely to be an outpost of sustainable cannabis production, and Alaska is where the Catalyst Cannabis Company is defying expectations.
+Of the two non-contiguous United States, Alaska is the least likely outpost of sustainable cannabis production, and Alaska is where the Catalyst Cannabis Company is defying expectations.

 The Catalyst Cannabis website commits to “100 percent lessening our impact on our planet and being environmental stewards.”

-On the recycle front, Catalyst’s re-usable jar program rewards a customer with $2 off any gram or $5 off an eighth any time the participant brings back a jar.
+Catalyst’s re-usable jar program rewards a customer with $2 off any gram or $5 off an eighth any time the participant brings back a jar on the recycling front.

 The Future of Organic, Carbon Light Cannabis Production Is Yet to Come

-New cannabis companies will have entered the marijuana sustainability sweepstakes in the time it takes to visit the five early entrants on this list.
+New cannabis companies will have entered the marijuana sustainability sweepstakes when it takes to visit the five early entrants on this list.

-To keep track of newcomers’ names and credentials, consult any of the sustainable cannabis industry organizations that are popping up as quickly as organic sustainable cannabis plants are sprouting themselves.
+To keep track of newcomers’ names and credentials, consult any sustainable cannabis industry organizations that are popping up as quickly as organic, sustainable cannabis plants are sprouting themselves.